Cossra/ClimaCore/README.md

 ---

-## 🧰 Overview
+## ☁️ Overview

-The API powers the ClimaCore frontend, providing structured weather data consumed by a **React 18 + TypeScript + Vite** client hosted on Azure Static Web Apps.
+This cloud-native API powers the ClimaCore frontend, delivering structured weather data consumed by a **React 18 + TypeScript + Vite** client hosted on Azure Static Web Apps.

-Continuous integration and deployment are automated through **GitHub Actions** and **Azure CLI**, ensuring seamless updates and reliable production performance across both environments.
+Built natively for **Azure App Service**, it leverages platform-level scaling, monitoring, and deployment capabilities.
+Continuous integration and delivery are automated through **GitHub Actions** and **Azure CLI**, ensuring seamless updates and reliable production performance across both environments.

 ---

+## 📘 API Documentation
+Implemented OpenAPI/Swagger-based contract-first design, enabling parallel frontend/backend development and continuous integration testing - UI is intentionally enabled in production for demonstration and portfolio purposes.

+---

 ## 🧩 Agile User Story
 **As a user**
 **I want** to check free, real-time weather updates online.
 **So that** I can quickly see current conditions wherever I am.

----

-## 🔒 Security Note
-Swagger UI is intentionally enabled in production for demonstration and portfolio purposes.

 ---